es-progress/shell/docs/lib/process.md

 ## check-not-root

 Check if script is not running as root.
-If running as root print error and return with non-zero exit code.
+If running as root, print an error and return with non-zero exit code.

 **Usage**